Skip to main content

 Download Binary

-Download the latest release for your platform from the GitHub releases page.
+Check out the edge-compute repo and download the latest release from the releases page.
 Extract the archive and add the binary to your PATH: Example for Linux/macOS:

 # Download and extract